simboden/BVtkNodes/docs/BVTKNodes.rst

   - **Update All Automatically** will update upstream nodes (if needed), the current node and downstream nodes automatically.

+The following operators are available, depending on which node is active:

 - **Update Node** operator will call a node specific update routine on the active node.
 The update routine initializes a VTK object (if no VTK Object exists), sets properties from node to the VTK Object and runs VTK level update command(s).
-This operator is available also on nodes, but only if the node status is not *Up-to-date*.
+This operator is available also as a button on every node, but only if the node status is not *Up-to-date*.
 - **Documentation** will show doc string of the VTK object in the BVTK Text Block in the Text Editor.
 - **Node Status** will show status of the VTK object in the